 How High Is Annapurna Base Camp

 The trek usually begins with a drive from Pokhara to Nayapul, the starting point of the trek.
 The trek covers a distance of 115 km.
-Your Himalayan trek starts from a lower altitude towards the higher to reach Annapurna Base Camp.
+Your Himalayan trek starts at a lower altitude and gradually climbs to higher elevations to reach Annapurna Base Camp.
 The trekking trails lie inside the Annapurna Conservation Area and go through dense forests, traditional villages, suspension bridges, rivers, glaciers, and waterfalls.
 En route, you will cross the Machapuchare Base Camp.
 The standard Annapurna Base Camp Trek takes around 12 days to complete.

 The base camp is 4130 meters (13,549 feet) above sea level and is also the highest point on the trek.
 The Annapurna Base Camp Trek offers gorgeous mountain panorama views of Annapurna South, Annapurna I, Annapurna III, Machapuchre (Fishtail), Nilgiri, Himchuli, Dhaulagiri, and more.
 However, the trek’s high elevation makes it a challenging trek.
 So, how high is Annapurna Base Camp compared to the other base camps?